 Each one of the controls included in your organization’s assessment has to be documented, analyzed, tested and validated with the help of an authorized external assessor, and reviewed by HITRUST.
 Plus, each control is evaluated according to the five-level HITRUST Maturity Model.

 As part of its commitment to solid assurance, HITRUST also has stringent requirements for the assessor firms and professionals involved.
-Firms must get approved by HITRUST to carry out assessment and services associated with the CSF Assurance Program and they have to work to maintain that status.
+Firms must get approved by HITRUST to carry out assessments and services associated with the HITRUST Assurance Program and they have to work to maintain that status.

 HITRUST Authorized External Assessors, who have the important role of testing and validating security controls, are Certified CSF Practitioners (CCSFP).
 HITRUST CCSFPs are experienced in IT compliance and auditing, they must complete a training course and pass an exam to become certified, then maintain their certification with annual refresher courses.
 This is another way that HITRUST provides organizations with trained resources and ensures the assessment and certification process is reliable.